-Hello Highland Park CA!
+Hello Highland Park, California

 Highland Park is filled with historic properties in Northeast Los Angeles.
 It is inhabited by a variety of ethnic and socioeconomic groups.
 The area has been named one of Los Angeles’ first bohemian neighborhoods and where the Arts and Crafts movement began with the birth of Arroyo Culture and activism.

-Today, the Highland Park community is a vibrant melting pot of these deep rooted artistic and cultural movements, with an influx of new intellectuals and entrepreneurs.
+Today, the Highland Park community is a vibrant melting pot of these deep-rooted artistic and cultural movements, with an influx of new intellectuals and entrepreneurs.
 What makes Highland Park truly special is that, for all its burgeoning gentrification, it remains one of the few corners of Los Angeles that is truly a neighborhood and is a sort of laboratory for new and emerging ideas on what it means to be an Angeleno.

 Its boundaries are roughly the Arroyo Seco Parkway (California Route 110) on the southeast, the city limits of Pasadena on the northeast, Oak Grove Drive on the north, and Avenue 51 on the west.
 Primary thoroughfares include York Boulevard and Figueroa Street followed by Avenue 64.